-If you are a Magna Housing resident, or wish to make a complaint against a Magna resident, please complete the visit the page below or phone us on 01305 216090.
+If you are a Magna Housing customer, or wish to make a complaint against a Magna customer, please complete the visit the page below or phone us on 01305 216090.

 Such a wide range of behaviours means that responsibility for dealing with ASB is shared between a number of organisations, particularly the police, local authorities and registered providers (RPs) like Magna Housing.

 In 2014, the ASB Crime & Policing Act came into force.
 Its aim was to introduce simpler and more effective powers to tackle ASB and to provide better protection for victims and communities.

 The Act includes six powers.
 We are able to apply for some of these powers, with the police and local councils taking responsibility for the majority of the others such as:

 - Criminal Behaviour order - this is issued by a criminal court against a person who has been convicted of an offence and is causing ASB

 - Dispersal Power - this allows police officers to issue orders to a person who is causing alarm or distress to leave a specific area for up to 48 hours

 - Community Protection Notice - your council or local police can issue this notice for a wide range of problems such as messy gardens, littering and noise nuisance

 - Public Spaces Protection Order - this is an order obtained by your local council to protect a public area to prevent nuisance eg ensuring dogs are walked on a lead in a public park, or preventing begging in a high street

 - Closure Power - this is a court order which closes down premises that are causing nuisance and disorder.
 The police or your council apply for this.